RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 * ```edge``` is my VM server ssh address.
 * cloud-user is the sudo privileged user in target VM

-And, drumroll, TADAA we have our grafana runnning in user session as container (http://your_vm:3000):
+And, drumroll, TADAA we have our grafana running in user session as container (http://your_vm:3000):

 ![grafana dashboard](assets/images/grafana-dashboard.png)